 Each minute you spend managing middleware, hand-coding integrations, and performing ETL or ESB operations is a minute not spent on strategic endeavors.
 By automating your integration workflows with a robust, self-service platform like SnapLogic, you clear the way for pursuits that can strengthen your market position.
 This is critical to improving your bottom line.

-If you’re eager to learn how to automate your integration processes and achieve radical gains in efficiency, then register for our webcast, “How to Complete Integration Projects 300% Faster.”
+If you’re eager to learn how to automate your integration processes and achieve radical gains in efficiency, then watch our webcast, “How to Complete Integration Projects 300% Faster.”
 The webcast streams live on March 28th, so don’t wait to sign up!

 Vanson Bourne, “The High Cost of Disconnected Data,” 2017, p.
 2.